 - Website: You can learn more about Jacaranda at their beautifully designed and very impressive website at http://jacarandalit.com/

 Sherna Khambatta Literary Agency- 2007

-Bombay based Sherna Khambatta founded her eponymous literary Agency back in 2007, and has worked independently ever since.
+Bombay-based Sherna Khambatta founded her eponymous literary Agency back in 2007 and has worked independently ever since.
 Sherna holds a Master’s Degree in Publishing, probably the only agent in India to do so.
 She likes to understand a writer’s motivations before she signs one on.

 “Why is the person writing?
 Ego?
 Brand Building?
 Understand the motivation.
-If it’s just an ego trip, you can self publish and give it to your five friends,” She says and continues, “But some books really just need to go out in the world.”
+If it’s just an ego trip, you can self-publish and give it to your five friends,” She says and continues, “But some books really just need to go out in the world.”

 - Acceptance Rate: She is picky.
 With a submission rate of 80-100 manuscripts a week, she has her hands full.
 Her acceptance rate is well below 4%.

 “To be honest, the problem may not be with the book, but with me.
-I often pass on stuff which is really good, but which I am not comfortable handling.
+I often pass on stuff that is really good, but which I am not comfortable handling.
 Women’s abuse is one such example.”

 Sherna prefers non-fiction including genres like travel and food.
-She stays away from poetry, sci-fi, thrillers and kids books.
+She stays away from poetry, sci-fi, thrillers, and kids’ books.
 “I stick to what I understand,” she emphasizes.

-- Terms of Engagement : She has requested us not to share specific percentages.
+- Terms of Engagement: She has requested us not to share specific percentages.
 She does not charge anything upfront.

 The number of deals she does is not large but that is because she wants to stick with the few projects she cares about.
-She isn’t interested in scaling, but prefers to stick with the projects she believes in.
+She isn’t interested in scaling but prefers to stick with the projects she believes in.